focus-editor/focus/LOG.md

 - Fix the font unknown character glyph (try copying something from font-awesome)

 # DONE
++ Search in the project
+    + Profile the use of the in-buffer search
+    + Write a BMH implementation for search
+    + Compare with the previous version
+    + Create a panel for the search
+    + Search for stuff, maybe start in the focus folder only for now
+    + Strip away whitespace
+    + Scrollbar
+    + Top shadow
+    + Only draw visible stuff
+    + When searching reset scroll
+    + Cursor:
+        + Move by up/down
+        + Jump to next file on ctrl+up/down
+        + Scroll to cursor when moved
+    + Deactivate input when moving cursor
+    + Fix the way inactive cursors are displayed (both in finder and in editor)
+    + Close editor on ctrl+W
+    + Be able to center viewport on cursor
+    + Use selected text from active editor if on one line on activation
+    + Draw the number of results and files
+    + Limit the number of results
+    + Allow any number of chars for search
+    + Say when the maximum number of results is reached
+    + When jumping to cursor, align to the left
+    + Open files:
+        + On enter
+        + Select the searched text
+        + On click (don't conflict with the scrollbar)
+    + Limit results width:
+        + Don't go too much to the left
+        + Don't go too much to the right
+        + Mark cut lines with an ellipsis
+    + Highlight search string
+    + Don't activate finder's input on click in the results area (only if there are no results then it's ok)
+    + Do case-insensitive search by default
+    + Do case-sensitive on ctrl+enter
+    + [bug] Finding underscores doesn't work with case-insensitive search
 + [quick] Highlight work log
 + Draw cursor line highlight (disabled)
 + Draw inactive cursors, but only if no search results are present